phami24/e-project3/README.md

 #### Getting Started :
 Follow these steps to set up and run the Excell-On Services web application:
-Clone the repository.
+1.Clone the repository.
-Navigate to the frontend directory and run npm install to install Angular dependencies.
+2.Navigate to the frontend directory and run npm install to install Angular dependencies.
-Run the .NET API server.
+3.Run the .NET API server.
 Start the Angular application using ng serve.
 > Additional Notes :
 Ensure that all dependencies are properly installed before running the application.